We departed

 At first he misunderstood, but soon he got the idea, that we had water and we were offering it to them.

-There was plenty of yabber amongst those Bedouins who had come over to see what was going on, and soon they had the water containers off the donkeys and we poured our 60 litres of water into their water skins.
+There was plenty of yabber amongst those Bedouins who had come over to see what was going on, and soon they had the water containers off the donkeys and we poured our 60 litres of water

 When it was done the leader gave a sort of nod and with a straight back rode on passed our yellow bus with the green stripe.

-Meanwhile the animals continued to pass us for some time and our group were all very excited about the rare opportunity that had come their way and they got some fine camera shots.
+for some time and our group were all very excited about the rare opportunity that had come their way and they got some fine camera shots.

-We finished our tour of a lifetime in London.
+We finished our tour of a lifetime

-Some weeks later I was on my way out of London again with another group heading once more for India.
+of London again with another group heading once more for India.

-A month or so later we had left the Caspian sea behind and was driving along the top northern road near the same area where on the previous tour we had given the Bedouins the water, and I was telling the new group of the excitement of seeing the black tents and our visit from the Bedouins.
+the top northern road near the same area where on the previous tour we had given the Bedouins the water, and I was telling the new group of the excitement of

 The roads hadn't improved any and we were driving along at a slow speed, it was all we could do without being shaken to pieces.

-Some miles further on, there were the yells from the group, they could see black tents.
+there were the yells from the

-On the side of the rising slopes were some dozens of the black tents and all the animals spread out for miles behind.
+On the side of the rising slopes were some dozens of the black tents and all the animals spread out for miles

-We were driving along very slow, and everyone wanted a photo shot, I explained to the group that most of these people didn't like having cameras pointed at them, and could become unhappy and if close enough could grab the camera and break it.
+We were driving along very slow, and everyone wanted a photo shot, I explained to the group that most of these people didn't like having cameras pointed at them, and could become unhappy

-So I warned them to act with caution, and to wait to see what the reaction might be from the black tent people.
+So I warned them to act with caution, and to wait to see what the reaction might be from the black tent

 I stopped the yellow and bus and we stood beside it watching and waiting.

-Then up on the hill there was much yelling and calling out and soon there appeared the man who we had given the water to on the previous tour, he took a few steps out of the black tent and said something to one of the young people standing by his side.
+we had given the water to on the previous tour, he took a few steps out of the black tent and said something to one of the young people standing by his side.

 That person hurried down towards us and indicated for us to approach, and when I did he said something, of which I only understood the word chai or tea.

-He turned and waved us on and to follow him, which we did right up to the black tent and I stood in front of the leader who was saying a lot, about what, I could only guess.
+He turned and waved us on and to follow him, which we did right up to the black tent and I stood in front of the leader who was saying a lot, about what,

 However he was giving me a sort of grin and then held out his hand for me to shake.

-He then ushered all of the group into the black tent where we all sat on the bright coloured rugs and enjoyed the chai and their ate the flat bread.
+all sat on the bright coloured rugs and enjoyed the chai and their ate the flat bread.

-Sometimes words are not necessary, for I knew he was returning the favour of the gift of water we gave them all those months before, we all sat and looked at each other and neither could understand what the words were but the intentions were clear.
+Sometimes words are not necessary, for I knew he was returning the favour of the gift of water we gave them all those months before, we all sat and looked at each other and neither could

 We stayed for as long as we needed too in the tent, and finally I stood up and we all walked out of the black tent.